ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

    by executing this algorithm with: the given log entry's right child, the timestamp of the given log entry, and the given right timestamp.

-While the algorithm is recursive, it is initially called with these parameters: the root node in the implicit binary search tree, the timestamp 0, and the timestamp of the rightmost log entry.
+The algorithm is initialized with these parameters: the root node in the implicit binary search tree, the timestamp 0, and the timestamp of the rightmost log entry.
 Note that step 2 is specifically "less than" and not "less than or equal to"; this ensures correct behavior when the RMW is zero.

 This process for choosing distinguished log entries ensures that they are **regularly spaced**.
-Having irregularly-spaced distinguished log entries risks either overwhelming label owners with a large number of them, or delaying consensus between users by having arbitrarily few.
-Distinguished log entries must reliably occur at roughly the same interval as the Reasonable Monitoring Window regardless of variations in the tree's growth rate or other factors.
+Having irregularly spaced distinguished log entries risks either overwhelming label owners with a large number of them, or delaying consensus between users by having arbitrarily few.
+Distinguished log entries must reliably occur at roughly the same interval as the Reasonable Monitoring Window regardless of variations in the tree's growth rate.

 This process also ensures that distinguished log entries are **stable**.
 Once a log entry is chosen to be distinguished, it will never stop being distinguished.